ludiemert/Rocketseat_Explorer_ReactJS_Vite_St9/README.md

 # Introduction: Learning:

-💻 ReactJS => Is an open-source JavaScript front-end library focused on creating user interfaces in web pages.? </br>
+💻 ReactJS => Is an open-source JavaScript front-end library focused on creating user interfaces in web pages. </br>
 💻 Vite = Vite is a tool with the goal of creating a simple and super fast development environment. </br>

 💻 Structure of folders and files </br>